Searching...

 There is also the problem that longer wires are more likely to generate common impedance noise.
 Common impedance exists in the common part of multiple circuits, and it is a phenomenon in which the operation of one circuit affects the operation of another circuit.

 In order to avoid the common impedance, the wiring needs to be thicker and shorter.
-And other sources of noise caused by looping excess wires and bundling power cables can badly affect the performance of the power supply unit.
+Other sources of noise caused by looping excess wires and bundling power cables can badly affect the performance of the power supply unit.

 Three points on proper wiring